 Manages application of security headers with many safe defaults

-main branch represents 6.x line.
-See the upgrading to 4.x doc, upgrading to 5.x doc, or upgrading to 6.x doc for instructions on how to upgrade.
-Bug fixes should go in the 5.x branch for now.
+main branch represents 7.x line.
+See the upgrading to 4.x doc, upgrading to 5.x doc, upgrading to 6.x doc or upgrading to 7.x doc for instructions on how to upgrade.
+Bug fixes should go in the 6.x

 The gem will automatically apply several headers that are related to security.
 This includes: